 2. Update WhatsApp

-Before going to other troubleshooting steps, make sure that the latest version of WhatsApp is installed on your iPhone.
+Before going ahead with other troubleshooting steps, make sure that the latest version of WhatsApp is installed on your iPhone.

 Note: Update option will be available only if an Update is available for WhatsApp.